williamisnotdefined/zelda-proto/README.md

 - [ ] Lerp interpolation for player movement
 - [ ] Attack while moving
 - [ ] Fix slime attack range
+- [ ] Add a dragon stronger than Gelehk
 - [ ] Table of players online with kills and deaths in HUD
 - [ ] Chat UI
 - [ ] Modal requiring username on first connection